 To further get a high-order overview of the mutation landscape, we summarized the mutation spectra of 32 whole genome sequenced pRCC samples (Fig 3A).
 C>T in CpGs showed the highest mutation rates, which were roughly ten to twenty fold higher than mutation rates in other nucleotide context.

 We used principle components analysis (PCA) to reveal factors that explain the most inter-sample variation.
-The loadings on PC1 (explains 12.5% of the variation) demonstrated C>T in CpGs contributes the most to inter-sample variation (Fig 3B).
-C>T in CpGs reflects the spontaneous deamination of cytosines in CpGs, especially 5-methylcytosines.
-We confirmed this by showing samples from methylation cluster 1 (hypermethylated group, Supplement X) had higher PC1 scores as well as higher C>T mutation counts and rates in CpGs (Fig 3C).
+The loadings on PC1 (which explains 12.5% of the variation) demonstrated C>T in CpGs contributes the most to inter-sample variation (Fig 3B).
+C>T in CpGs reflects the spontaneous deamination of cytosines in CpGs, especially 5-methylcytosines. [[need to expl linkage better]] We confirmed this by showing samples from methylation cluster 1 (hypermethylated group, Supplement X) had higher PC1 scores as well as higher C>T mutation counts and rates in CpGs (Fig 3C).
 Therefore, methylation status was the most prominent factor that shapes the mutation spectra across patients.

 [[Working on some methylation analyses here: want to demonstrate these mutations indeed happen at hypermethylation sites ]]